The desired result

 Well, that’s disappointing:

-• The plain mode triggered an E_NOTICE and returned false.
-It means that iconv detected one or more characters that it couldn’t fit into the output charset, and it just gave up;
+.
+It means that iconv detected one or more characters that it couldn’t fit into the output charset, and it just gave up; - The IGNORE mode simply discarded the characters it couldn’t fit into ASCII;

-• The TRANSLIT mode tried to replace the non-ASCII characters with similarly looking ASCII characters, but failed.
-Except for — the Right Single Quotation Mark, which is not uncommon in Dutch surnames — they’re all replaced by a question mark.
+— the Right Single Quotation Mark, which is not uncommon in Dutch surnames — they’re all replaced by a question mark.

 The PHP docs warn that this may happen: “TRANSLIT conversion is likely to fail for characters which are illegal for the out_charset.”
 And if you read the comments in the documentation you’ll find that iconv’s TRANSLIT mode behaves very inconsistently between different systems.
 So apparently we can’t rely on iconv’s TRANSLIT mode at all.